Get set: The best gym and athleisure brands for women

 Lululemon

 Let’s start with a heavy hitter – because in the activewear world they don’t come much bigger than Lululemon.
 Founded by Chip Wilson in Vancouver in 1998, many credit the brand’s early stylish yet functional yoga-focused apparel with creating the entire athleisure category.
-Fast forward two decades and the brand remains at the top of its game, with 650 stores around the world and a range that features clothing and accessories for men and women as well as events, festivals and an online community of ardent fans.
+Fast forward two decades and the brand remains at the top of its game, with over 700 stores around the world and a range that features clothing and accessories for men and women as well as events, festivals and an online community of ardent fans.

 The key to Lululemon’s success is its nine patented materials, each designed to enhance a specific sport or activity, from light yoga and walking to long runs and hardcore gym workouts.
 Keep an eye out for the brand’s frequent collaborations with artists and designers for something statement to add to your gym wardrobe.